AquaRead/AquaRead/README.md

 # AquaRead Aplha Build

-A new Flutter project.
+This Flutter Project is intended for Floridablanca Water Distric Conncessionaire

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: